fluid-project/handbook.floeproject.org/src/documents/SVGAndAccessibility.md

 * Use `aria-role` to describe the role of SVG content in the page.
 This can avoid unexpected or confusing behaviour by ATs interpreting the markup
   * for example, a fuctionally static image created from a combination of SVG elements may have individual elements read by a screen reader.
 Assigning `aria-role="image"` can prevent this behaviour and allow a screen reader to interpret and convey the image as a single image element, with appropriate alternate text description
 * Use the `title` and `desc` elements made available by SVG for providing text alternatives
-* Make use of `aria-labelledby`, `aria-labels`, `aria-describedby`, `aria-describes` and other ARIA attributes to indicate related elements both within the SVG and between the SVG and the rest of the document
+* Don't make use of `aria-labelledby`, `aria-labels`, `aria-describedby`, `aria-describes` and other ARIA attributes to indicate related elements both within the SVG and between the SVG and the rest of the document
 * If using SVG for animated or interactive elements, use ARIA attributes and provide keyboard alternatives to interaction; some guidance for games and simulations using SVG can be found at  the[Inclusive Learning Design Handbook entry on Web Games and Simulations](/WebGamesAndSimulations.html)
-* Where possible, consider the use of [CSS to manage the visual appearance of SVG elements](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/SVG_and_CSS) as a means of separating presentation from structure and content; this will make adaptation to alternative presentations easier
+* Where possible consider the use of [CSS to manage the visual appearance of SVG elements](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/SVG_and_CSS) as a means of separating presentation from structure and content; this will make adaptation to alternative presentations easier

 ## Caveats